spvriend/hawpy/README.md

-Ideally, this python module would mimic the functionality of the SPEC_REIXSloader and ATools Igor procedures which were written by previous members of Dr. Hawthorn's research group.
+Ideally, this python module would mimic the functionality of the SPEC_REIXSloader and ATools Igor procedures which were written by previous members of the Hawthorn Research Group.

-The package will consist of a basic, well-documented set of modules which could be improved upon by future members of the group.
+The package will consist of a basic, well-documented set of modules which may be improved upon by future members of the group.

 For the first iteration of the package, the goal is to have a command line interface which would be able to perform some of the essential